Molnar-Zoltan/little-lemon-reserve-a-table/README.md

 # Little Lemon Restaurant - Reserve a table

-"This project was created as part of the Meta Front-End Developer Professional Certificate.
+This project was created as part of the Meta Front-End Developer Professional Certificate.